 For awards recognising musical work, we operate an anonymisation policy which asks judges to avoid finding out who is the writer of the works being considered, and all attributable information is removed from the materials presented to the judges.
 While judges may be able to identify the writer from the scores or recordings provided, they are asked to set this aside as much as possible to judge the work, not the individual.

 This policy was introduced following the 2015 Graham Devlin Review of the Composer Awards, which followed consultation composers and songwriters.
 We have seen positive trends towards increasing diversity of award nominees and winners since adoption of this policy, which points to it being a positive step to awards equality.
 This policy is reviewed annually by our creator-led awards Committees and continues to have strong support.

-The Academy is committed to striving for inclusive, representative and respected panels and Committees.
-As part of our 2020-2022 twelve-point equality, diversity and inclusion action plan, we aim for all panels and Committees to include a 50% gender balance, 30% Black, Asian and Minority Ethnic representation, 10% creators with disabilities, involvement of a minimum of one person aged under 25 and avoidance of London-centric representation.
+The Academy is committed to striving for inclusive, representative and respected panels.
+As part of our 2020-2022 twelve-point equality, diversity and inclusion action plan, we aim for all panels to include a 50% gender balance, 30% Black, Asian and Minority Ethnic representation, 10% creators with disabilities, involvement of a minimum of one person aged under 25 and avoidance of London-centric representation.

-Where judges and Committee members are expected to attend physical meetings the cost of travel and expenses is covered.
-Currently Academy Award Committee and judging meetings are held virtually to reduce the time and cost of travel.
+Where judges are expected to attend physical meetings the cost of travel and expenses is covered.
+Currently judging meetings are held virtually to reduce the time and cost of travel.

-We ask members of Award Committees and judges to volunteer their time.
+We ask judges to volunteer their time.
 From 2021 we plan to offer financial assistance on a case-by-case basis if finances are a barrier to entry.